wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/preproc.md

         tomoman(pwd, 'tomoman_clean_stacks.param');

 4. Follow the instructions in the console to remove bad images.
    For this dataset, there is 1 blocked image that should be removed.

+   There are some issues with running 3dmod in the TOMOMAN standalone in these AWS instances.
+   You can instead open another terminal from the TOMOMAN standalone (`CTRL + Shift + T`) and open the tilt series manually:

+       3dmod TS_01/TS_01.st

     >NOTE: Remember to close your 3dmod windows; TOMOMAN is unable to close spawned windows from external packages.